What are the 3 types of beliefs?

 How to Change Your Beliefs

 If you want to change your belief about a certain subject, it is important to know why you want to change your belief first.
 Just wanting to alter what you think isn’t enough.
 Often our beliefs are held in place by strong emotions.
-In order to dig out and change a belief like we would transplant a flower or other small plant.
+In order to dig out and change our belief we would transplant a flower or other small plant.
 We need to get all the roots out or the belief will grow back.
 Strong emotions are the tightly compacted soil around the roots and need to be removed with care so as to not make a large mess.

 When you know why you want to remove or change a belief, it makes the often difficult and painful process worth the effort.
 If the reason is big enough everything else (like what it takes to remove the old belief) doesn’t matter.